 If you are an F-1 or J-1 student you are allowed to work on-campus.
 During the fall and spring semester, you may work up to 20 hours per week.
 During the winter and summer break, you may work up to 40 hours.
 You may request the required work authorization letter from the Office of Global Education.

-Whether you are an F-1 or J-1 student, off-campus employment must be integral to your program of study and you must obtain special permission from the Office of Global Education, and in some cases the US Citizenship and Immigration Service.
+Whether you are an F-1 or J-1 student, off-campus employment must be integral to your program of study and you must obtain special permission from the Office of Global Education, and in some cases the US Citizenship and Immigration Services.
 Some applications for work authorization take 2-3 months to approve so it is important to begin the process early.

 F-1 Student Options